Classification of Crimes, Statute of Limitations, and Criminal Records

 Expunging or Sealing Adult Criminal Records in Louisiana

-In Louisiana, your criminal record may be expunged -- that is, erased or sealed -- under the circumstances described below.
+In Louisiana, your criminal record may be expunged under certain circumstances.
 If your record qualifies, it will be hidden from public view.

 -